-Under the Colorado DMV point system, your Colorado driver’s license can be suspended for six months to one year if you accumulate too many demerits from moving violations within a certain time period.
+Under the Colorado point system, your driver’s license can be suspended for six months to one year if you accumulate too many demerits from moving violations.
 Adults drivers age 21 or over face suspension if they sustain 12 or more points within a 12-month period, or 18 or more points during a 24-month period.
 License-holders can contest their suspension at a Colorado DMV point hearing.

 The number of driver’s license points at which the Colorado DMV (Department of Motor Vehicles) will suspend your driving privileges depends on your age and whether you are a professional driver.